What is sexting?

 If a sexual photo or video of your child is shared online, it could be posted to social media sites, or forwarded to friends and people your child doesn’t even know.
 These images can become part of your child’s digital footprint and stay in the public domain forever.

-Sexting can expose your child to bullying or cyberbullying.
+Sexting can expose your child to bullying, harassment or abuse.
 For example, when people share images, they might also post nasty comments, attack your child’s reputation, call your child names, ask for more images or make other inappropriate demands.

-Often girls get more of this kind of bullying and criticism than boys.
-This is because some people apply different standards to girls and boys.
+Often girls get more of this kind of bullying, harassment and abuse than boys.
+This is because many cultures apply different standards to girls and boys in terms of sexuality.

 Sexting and the law

 Under Australian law, sexting involving a child under 18 years old is a criminal offence even when it’s consensual, and even when the photographer is also a child.
 Under the Crimes, Legislation Amendment Act (No.2) 2014, it can be seen as either child pornography or as an indecent act.
 Your child could face jail and be listed on the sexual offenders register.

 Also, sexting is illegal in all Australian states and territories, except in Victoria and Tasmania.
 In these states it’s legal if both people are under 18 and there’s no more than a two-year age gap.

 If your child is involved in sexting and someone reports your child to the police, your child could be charged with distribution or possession of child pornography.
 This could happen even if your child or someone else taking part in the sexting has consented to it.

 The police decide whether to charge and prosecute someone depending on the seriousness of the situation.
 If the sexting involves harassment or threats, the police are more likely to press charges.
 For example, this might happen if someone keeps bothering your child with requests for a naked picture, or keeps sending your child naked pictures that your child doesn’t want.

 Youth Law Australia has details of the laws on sexting in each Australian state and territory.